 With a history of rum running, a complete refusal to adhere to the Prohibition and attracting unquenchables like Hemingway, you shouldn’t be surprised to hear that Key West has a bar or two.
 What follows is a list of the most famous bars in Key West.
 This is an ideal list if it’s your first time in Key West as most of them are on or near touristy Duval Street, the beating heart of Key West’s bar scene.

-You might also like my guide to the best things to do in Key West for first time visitors.
+You might also like my guide to the best things to do in Key West.

 Whether you’re in Key West for a celebration like a bachelor or bachelorette party or even a quieter, romantic trip, there’s something for you on this list.
 I’ve tried to give you an idea of what to expect at each bar and at the end I’ve included both a map and a checklist.
 Print them, laminate them, drag then to every bar and love them.
 Just don’t forget to have a margarita in Margaritaville for me (‘here’s to Indiana Jo’ * crowd cheers *).

 1. Captain Tony’s Saloon for the oldest bar